 Below: The mature seed capsules only open a little at the tip and the brown ellipsoid seeds do not shake out easily.
 Each capsule contains numerous seeds.

 Notes: This plant is indigenous to the Garden area.
 Eloise Butler catalogued it on Sept.
 6, 1907.
 She obtained additional plants in 1911.
 Cary George noted planting it in 1995.
 It is native throughout Minnesota except in counties that are west central, north central and Cook.
 It is widely found in the eastern half of North America, east of a line running from Manitoba to Texas.
 It is on a "threatened" list in several New England States.
-This is the only species of Veronicastrum found in Minnesota.
+This is the only species of Veronicastrum found in Minnesota and in North America.

 Toxicity: The fresh root is a violent cathartic (a purgative) and is dangerous to use as it may produce bloody stool and possibly abortion.
 The dried root is much milder and is the accepted procedure.